Collaboration enables us to develop the clearest possible picture of the businesses we own and those we consider owning.

 Hiring people who appreciate the value of the team approach has contributed to the over 10-year average tenure of our research analysts.
 The consistency of our team contributes to continuity in both our investment philosophy and approach—key factors in Sands’ ability to add value for clients over time.

 The views expressed are the opinion of Sands Capital Management and are not intended as a forecast, a guarantee of future results, investment recommendations, or an offer to buy or sell any securities.
 The views expressed were current as of the date indicated and are subject to change.
 Past performance is not indicative of future results.
 You should not assume that any investment is or will be profitable.
-GIPS®-compliant presentations and additional disclosures for the related composites may be found at Sands Capital Annual Disclosure Presentation.
+GIPS® reports and additional disclosures for the related composites may be found at Sands Capital Annual Disclosure Presentation.